csci104/site/_includes/writeups/astar-tracing_presp26.md

 - If two nodes look equally good, it breaks ties by selecting the node with a smaller heuristic (or, equivalently, the node with the largest distance travelled)
 - If two nodes are still tied, it break ties by choosing the node which comes first alphabetically.

-First trace the behavior of the algorithm on paper.
-We suggest you list the order that nodes are explored and discovered (start from `L`) showing the `g`, `h`, and `f` values for each node as it is discovered (see the format shown below where the values are fictitious and intended for demonstrating the format).
-Then, answer the related questions on Gradescope based on your trace.
+Place your answer in a file `q2.txt` which lists the order that nodes are explored and discovered (start from `L`) showing the `g`, `h`, and `f` values for each node as it is discovered.
+Use the format shown below (where the values are fictitious and intended for demonstrating the format):

 ```
 - explore L